praekelt/numi-api/docs/index.rst

 .. http:post:: /user/password-changes/

-  Creates a password change request using the :ref:`details
-  <data-password-changes>` given in the request body.
+  Creates a password change request for the authenticated user using the :ref:`details <data-password-changes>` given in the request body.

   .. sourcecode:: http